• Tour the underground Ammunitions Factory at Machon Ayalon

 Depart the U.S.A. on your flight to Israel.

 Welcome to Israel!
-Arrive Ben Gurion Airport; meeting, assistance and transfer to your hotel in trendy Tel Aviv’s Mediterranean beach.
+Arrive Ben Gurion Airport; Special meeting, assistance and transfer to your hotel in trendy Tel Aviv’s Mediterranean beach.
 Balance of the afternoon and evening at leisure in the “city that never sleeps”.

-Begin the day with a visit to the Diaspora Museum on the campus of the Tel Aviv University.
+Begin the day with a visit to the ANU Museum on the campus of the Tel Aviv University.
 Here, your private guide will present you with the unique and ongoing story of the Jewish People throughout the generations, using murals, dioramas, three dimensional reconstructions, films and interactive multimedia presentations.
 Drive to the town of Zichron Yaacov; the magnificent gardens are dedicated to Baron Rothschild, one of Israel’s great benefactors.
 Then, on to Atlit, the detention camp where “illegal” Jewish immigrants fleeing from Nazi persecution in Europe were incarcerated during the British Mandate.
 The JNF helped to restore this site.
 See the replica of a ship (when available for visits) illustrating the conditions that the thousands of survivors endured during their transport to Israel.
 Visit Ein Hod, when daylight hours permit, the only artists’ village in Israel, and one of the few of its kind in the entire world.
 Return to Tel Aviv for overnight.
 (B)

 Begin the day with a visit to Ben Gurion House in Tel Aviv, which served as one of the residences of the First Prime Minister of Israel; see his personal belongings and expansive library.
 Continue to the Palmach Museum (subject to appointment confirmation), for a virtual tour of the history of the underground organization.
 We’ll then have a great discovery of Tel Aviv as we drive through the main streets of this city known as the “White City”.
 Tel Aviv has been proclaimed a UNESCO World Heritage Site for its splendid Bauhaus Architecture and has the largest number of buildings in this unique style of any city in the world!
 Continue past the Charles Bronfman Auditorium, (Israeli Philharmonic), Habimah Theatre, the impressive Opera House and Yitzhak Rabin Square, dedicated to the late Prime Minister.
 We’ll visit the Tel Aviv Museum of Art, Israel’s largest art museum and award winner for its unique structural design.
 Onward to charming and quaint Neve Tzedek (Tel Aviv’s “Soho”), the first neighborhood constructed outside Old Jaffa; the old buildings are amazing!
 Just down the road is the newly developed open-air pedestrian mall—the “Tachana” converted from an old railroad station.
 You’ll have some time to stroll through the shops here and perhaps enjoy coffee or an ice cream in one of the many cafes before we head back to your hotel (those wishing to spend some more time here can taxi back to the hotel, just minutes away).
 (B)